Jodie Foster: 2000s: Career setbacks and resurgence in thrillers

 Foster's first project of the new decade was Keith Gordon's film Waking the Dead (2000), which she produced.
 She declined to reprise her role as Clarice Starling in Hannibal (2001), with the part going instead to Julianne Moore, and concentrated on a new directorial project, Flora Plum.
 It was to focus on a 1930s circus and star Claire Danes and Russell Crowe, but had to be shelved after Crowe was injured on set and could not complete filming on schedule; Foster unsuccessfully attempted to revive the project several times in the following years.
 Controversially, she also expressed interest in directing and starring in a biographical film of Nazi film director Leni Riefenstahl, who did not like the idea.
-In addition to these setbacks, Foster shut down Egg Pictures in 2001, stating that producing was "just a really thankless, bad job".
+In addition to these setbacks, Foster shut down Egg Pictures in 2001, saying that producing was "just a really thankless, bad job".
 The company's last production, The Dangerous Lives of Altar Boys, premiered at the Sundance Film Festival in January 2002.
 It received good reviews, and had a limited theatrical release in the summer.

 After the cancellation of Flora Plum, Foster took on the main role in David Fincher's thriller Panic Room after its intended star, Nicole Kidman, had to drop out due to an injury on set.
 Before filming resumed, Foster was given only a week to prepare for the role of a woman who hides in a panic room with her daughter when burglars invade their home.
-It grossed over $30 million on its North American opening weekend in March 2002, thus becoming the most successful film opening of Foster's career as of 2015.
+It grossed over $30 million on its North American opening weekend in March 2002, becoming the most successful film opening of Foster's career as of 2015.
 In addition to being a box office success, the film also received largely positive reviews.

 After a minor appearance in the French period drama A Very Long Engagement (2004), Foster starred in three more thrillers.
 The first was Flightplan (2005), in which she played a woman whose daughter vanishes during an overnight flight.
 It became a global box office success, but received mixed reviews.
 It was followed by Spike Lee's critically and commercially successful Inside Man (2006), about a bank heist on Wall Street, which co-starred Denzel Washington and Clive Owen.
 The third thriller, The Brave One (2007), prompted some comparisons to Taxi Driver, as Foster played a New Yorker who becomes a vigilante after her fiancé is murdered.
 It was not a success, but earned Foster her sixth Golden Globe nomination.
 Her last film role of the decade was in the children's adventure film Nim's Island (2008), in which she portrayed an agoraphobic writer opposite Gerard Butler and Abigail Breslin.
 It was the first comedy in which she had starred since Maverick (1994), and was a commercial success but a critical failure.
 In 2009, she provided the voice for Maggie in a tetralogy episode of The Simpsons titled "Four Great Women and a Manicure".